AlexandreTI-AUT/serverrest.dev-tests/README.md

 - The `report.html` file presents the test results after completion.

 ### Tests Cases for BugBank https://bugbank.netlify.app/
-- In the VerifyMy root `testCases-bugbank.feature`
+- In the root directory `testCases-bugbank.feature`